Cay Sal Bank: History

 Spanish navigators visited the area plotting it for the first time on a map in 1511 as Los Roques and it was mapped by subsequent cartographers often with its adjacent Placer.
 The atoll was subsequently claimed for the Spanish crown by Juan Ponce de León.
 The bank was under the Spanish rule for about two centuries until 1718 when the Bahamas became a Crown colony of the British Empire.
 In 1825 Alexander Von Humboldt highlighted that the 'Salt Cays' were a danger for navigation, but that the waters had been previously well charted by Francisco de Seixas in 1692:

 Cay Sal Lighthouse, a tall stone lighthouse was built by the British on the island of North Elbow Cay in 1839 along with some small buildings.
 It marked the southern entrance to the Florida Straits from the Gulf of Mexico and was active until the 1940s.
 The abandoned lighthouse was briefly reactivated during the 1970s, when the Royal Bahamas Defence Force set up a post on nearby Cay Sal Island to watch for drug smugglers.
 The small outpost on Cay Sal island included the only airstrip on Cay Sal Bank and was kept from the 1960s to late 1970s.

-The United States Coast Guard constantly monitors Cay Sal Bank for refugees from Cuba.
-Cay Sal is about thirty miles away from the northern Cuban coast and many Cubans attempting to cross the Straits of Florida on makeshift boats and rafts reached North Elbow Cay and wrote their names in the ruins of the lighthouse.
-Refugees rescued on the island have included pregnant women and children and are reported to have employed a variety of craft including small, ill-equipped boats, in spite of the possibility of pursuit by the Cuban military.
-In February 2021, the U.S. Coast Guard rescued three Cuban castaways who had survived for thirty-three days on Anguilla Cay, subsisting only on coconuts.

-Currently Cay Sal Bank is known for its many excellent scuba diving spots, but good weather is needed in order to approach the reefs without danger.
+Currently Cay Sal Bank is known for its many scuba diving spots, but good weather is needed in order to approach the reefs without danger.